Rain9016/software-hiring-code-test/README.md

 3. Email the hiring Point of Contact with the URLs of the repositories.

 ## The Tech Stack
 You are free to use any tools you believe will give you a balance of speed to complete and ability to demonstrate your skillset.
 We are, however, a React/Redux+ frontend that sits on C#/Nodejs backends.
 Bonus points will be awarded if it works in a docker file.
-Please also commit your code using git, we would like to access the evolution of the code.
+Please also commit your code using git, we would like to assess the evolution of the code.

 # Challenge
 ## User Story